arcan1s/arcanis.me/_posts/2017-07-01-ffxiv-astrologian.md

 prioritize Spell Speed over Determination as it allows you to be more mobile.
 * You should get Piety as much as you are comfortable.
 But it should have the lowest priority.
 Try to use some Ethers.
 Piety is also depends on your party, their experience and their equipment.
+(To be honest piety remarks were added after talking with others healers, personally I never melded it at all.)
 * You _can_ meld Direct Hit (healers gear does not have it itself), but it does not affect your healing potency, so I would prefer Crit Hit.
 * During savage progression I would recommend you to consider melding of some